FIRSTRobotics/fms-manual/source/audience-display/displays/ancillary.rst

 The Video Only audience screen is used when it is desirable to overlay no scoring, time, or match information on the audience screen.

 [Left] Full screen chroma for replacement with video or production information.
-Chroma color can be adjusted in `Settings <../../audience/l/558886-settings#>`_ .
+Chroma color can be adjusted in :doc:`Settings <../configuration/settings>` .

 [Right] Instead of chroma, display a full screen version of the current rankings (Qual) or bracket (Playoff).
-Mode depends on `Settings <../../audience/l/558886-settings#>`_ .
+Mode depends on `Settings <../../audience/l/558886-settings#>`_.

 Background
 ----------